Lookahead Sample Reward Guidance for Test-Time Scaling of Diffusion Models: Method

 \subsection{Closed-form Derivative Free Guidance}

 We compute the lookahead reward in \cref{eq:lookahead_reward} with finite samples, yielding \textit{empirical lookahead reward} $\hat{r}^{\lambda}_t(\rvx_t,\rvc):=$

-where $\hat{\rvx}_0^{i} \sim q(\rvx_0 \mid \rvc)$ for $i \in \{1, \ldots, n\}$.
-The previous sampling-based approach in \cref{eq:naive_mc} requires distinct samples at every $t$ and involves a sequential neural dependency between $\rvx_t$ and $\rvx_0$.
+where $\hat{\rvx}_0^{i} \sim q(\rvx_0 | \rvc)$ for $i \in \{1, \ldots, n\}$.
+The previous backward rollout approach in \cref{eq:naive_mc} requires separate samples for each $t$ and introduces a sequential neural dependency between $\rvx_t$ and $\rvx_0$.
 In contrast, \cref{eq:lookahead_finite_n} requires only marginal samples at $t=0$, and the forward kernel enables computing the EFR for any $\rvx_t$ without neural dependency between $\rvx_t$ and $\hat{\rvx}_0$.
 As a result, the Stein score of the empirical lookahead reward admits a closed form.